 On a monthly basis, the Hall Charities Association Administrator summarizes the individual event reports and prepares the Charitable Gaming Summary Report.
 The Charitable Gaming Summary Report also includes the Bingo Hall Owner or Operator Report completed by the Operator of the bingo hall and summarizing all other revenues generated at the bingo hall.
 Upon completion, the Hall Charities Association forwards a copy of the Charitable Gaming Summary Report and the Bingo Hall Owner or Operator Report to the Municipal Licensing Authority.

 - Lottery Licence Terms and Conditions

-- Terms and Conditions Charitable Gaming Events Conducted and Managed in Pooling Bingo Halls - Registrar’s Standards - Financial Management and Administration for Bingo Halls where Proceeds are Pooled.
+- Charitable Gaming Events Conducted and Managed In Pooling Bingo Halls - Terms and Conditions

+- Financial Management and Administration of Pooling Bingo Halls Terms and Conditions

 - Pooling Bingo Halls: Advertising and Marketing Guidelines